S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Effective Collaboration At Any Scale

--   **principles-based**: a coherent way for growing organizational integrity and developing a sociocractic and agile mindset
+-   **principles-based:** a coherent way for growing organizational integrity and developing a sociocratic and agile mindset
--   **flexible**: adaptable patterns, independent and mutually reinforcing, to help you with all aspects of collaboration
+-   **flexible:** adaptable patterns, independent and mutually reinforcing, to help you with all aspects of collaboration
--   **free**: licensed under a Creative Commons Free Culture License
+-   **free:** licensed under a Creative Commons Free Culture License

 ### What's in it for me?